 Last but not least, this Vividia inspection camera is powered by 4 AA batteries.
 As you know, AA cameras are pretty cheap and easy to find.

-4. DBPower 8.2mm Inspection Camera with 3.5-Inch LCD Monitor
+4. DBPower 8.2mm Inspection Camera

 Are you tired of viewing below-par images using your inspection camera?
 This one boasts the ability to deliver 3MP images.